-- After the Council adopts its fish and wildlife program, Bonneville has an obligation under Section 4(h)(10)(A) to use its fund and other authorities to protect, mitigate and enhance fish and wildlife "in a manner consistent with" the Council's fish and wildlife program and power plan. - See 2007 NEDC (Fish Passage Center) opinion: Bonneville's obligation to protect, mitigate, etc., in a manner consistent with the Council's program is a substantive obligation - basically a default implementation requirement; Bonneville decision not to implement requires explanation in writing that is reasonable and not arbitrary or capricious - footnote indicates that what Bonneville owes to the Program is a level of deference in implementation similar to the level of deference the Council owes to the recommendations of the agencies and tribes in creating the Program. - relationship of project review under Section 4h(10)(D) of the Act added in 1996 to program development and program implementation by Bonneville - All federal agencies operating or regulating Columbia River hydrofacilities have a separate obligation under Section 4(h)(11) to exercise their authorities taking into account the Council's fish and wildlife program to the "fullest extent practicable." - Council's fish and wildlife program subsequently become part of the Council's Power Plan.
-Bonneville has the separate obligation under Sections 4(d) and 6 of the Act to acquire sufficient resources consistent with the Council's Power Plan not only to meet load but also to assist in meeting the fish and wildlife protection and mitigation requirements that emerge from the Council's fish and wildlife program.
+- After the Council adopts its fish and wildlife program, Bonneville has an obligation under Section 4(h)(10)(A) to use its fund and other authorities to protect, mitigate and enhance fish and wildlife "in a manner consistent with" the Council's fish and wildlife program and power plan. - "Consistency" meaning; history - Fish Passage Center decision: NEDC v Bonneville (Ninth Circuit 2007).
+Challenge to a decision by Bonneville to deobligate the contract for the Fish Passage Center, a measure in the Council's Program.
+Case as argued on 4(h)(10)(A) grounds.
+Court found Bonneville did not properly explain why it made a decision on its face inconsistent with the Program.
+Main takeaway: Bonneville's obligation to protect, mitigate, etc., in a manner consistent with the Council's program is a substantive obligation basically a default implementation requirement, not just procedural or guidance.
+A Bonneville decision not to implement requires explanation in writing that is reasonable and not arbitrary or capricious. - footnote indicates that what Bonneville owes to the Program is a level of deference in implementation similar to the level of deference the Council owes to the recommendations of the agencies and tribes in creating the Program.